himaenshuu/etl_mongo_pipeline/README.md

 ## 📌 Notes

 - You can replace the CSV source or MongoDB collection name by modifying the parameters in `run_etl.py`.
-- This is a simplified version for educational or POC purposes.
-For production, consider adding logging, validation, and error handling.

 ---